 As a candidate, your job is to provide facts - a story about past workplace experiences in relation to this pain and how you overcame it - your achievements.
 Never say you are good at something in an interview.

 Preparation is all about analysing the job and the company to come up with three to four questions in relation to pain.

 Start with the end in mind, for example, if you are an bookkeeper and your main strengths are:

-In the interview, ask how they handle these matters before leading into whether the interviewer has ever had issues in these areas, or whether they foresee problems.
+In the interview, ask question about how they handle these matters before leading into whether the interviewer has ever had issues in these areas, or can they foresee problems coming up.
 Does the interviewer have pain or could they potentially have pain in the future?
 If so, tell them how you experience pain in these areas and overcame this pain.

 If the interviewer has no pain and do not think they could face pain in an area you are strong in, then quickly move on to something else.
 Do not continue talking about something the interviewer has indicated is a non-issue as it is not relevant.
 You could say: "No pain - No gain".

 Asking questions in an interview is not a strategy to give you answers.
 Rather, the questions you ask are an opportunity for you to demonstrate how you can fix the interviewer's pain.
 Let me repeat this.
 Do not ask questions that are relevant to your needs in an interview.
 Only ask questions relevant to the interviewer’s pain and, of those, only questions in areas you have had experience and a positive outcome.